Wayne Martin (judge)

 Wayne Stewart Martin (born 28 December 1952) is a lawyer and former judge who served as Chief Justice of Western Australia from 2006 until 2018, and Lieutenant-Governor of Western Australia from 2009 to 2019.

 Early life and education

-Martin was born on 28 December 1952 and attended North Perth Primary School and Christ Church Grammar School.
+Martin was born on 28 December 1952 and attended North Perth Primary School, Coolbinia Primary School and Christ Church Grammar School.
 He graduated from the University of Western Australia in 1973, with a Bachelor of Laws and First Class Honours.
 Martin completed his articled clerkship with Lavan & Walsh, and subsequently completed a Master of Laws degree at King's College London.
 He was admitted to practice in Western Australia in 1977, and was a partner of the law firm Keall Brinsden (now Corrs Chambers Westgarth) until joining the independent bar in 1988.
 He was made a QC in 1993.

 Legal career

 In addition to his work as a barrister, Martin is a former chairman of the Western Australian Law Reform Commission, president of the Administrative Review Council, and president of the Western Australia Bar Association.
 In addition, he is a former president of the Law Society of Western Australia and a director of the Law Council of Australia.